12/21/04 Newsletter (below it are two previous newsletters on this issue):

 are also PETA approved are in use.
 The upshot of this last piece of

-information is that, according to CJLS standards, even with the new policies in force by
+information is that, according to CJLS standards, even with the new policies in

 the OU at the Postville plant, the meat that comes from there is not kosher.